mhjiang97/smk_rnaseq/README.md

 | ------------------------------ | ------------------------------ |
 | Identifier for the matched BAM | Path to processed DNA BAM file |

+- If dna_sample_name is provided, it should match one of the @RG SM values in the DNA BAM.
+- The DNA control must represent a different sample than the RNA sample.
+The BAM header @RG SM of dna_control_bam must NOT equal the RNA sample_name.
-Multiple RNA samples can share the same DNA BAM file as their control.
+- Multiple RNA samples can share the same DNA BAM file as their control.

 Another validation schema (`workflow/schemas/pep.schema.yaml`) ensures that the sample table meets the required format.